- Programmes / Support

 - Any other appropriate community project identified during the course of the Scheme.

 Given the level of demand from community groups for the RSS Services, the Board of Mayo North East has set priorities, as it wishes to be as fair and equitable in its support for groups across the North and East Mayo area.
-The priorities set are services for older people, provision of the Warmer Homes scheme, community childcare and social care (including meals on wheels), support to community groups involved in providing general services in their local areas and we work alongside other voluntary and statutory organisations in providing backup support.
+The priorities set are services for older people, community childcare and social care (including meals on wheels), support to community groups involved in providing general services in their local areas and we work alongside other voluntary and statutory organisations in providing backup support.

 The Tús initiative was initiated in 2011 and is a community work placement scheme providing short-term working opportunities for unemployed people while at the same time carrying out a broad range of services of benefit to the community and in a variety of community settings.
-Currently, 60 individuals participate in the TúsScheme in Mayo North East; supported by 3 Supervisors
+Currently, 100 individuals participate in the TúsScheme in Mayo North East; supported by 5 Supervisors.
+Participants are selected at random by the Department of Social Protection - there is no self selection or application process.

 To be eligible to participate in the Tús Scheme Applicants must be: